Agoric/documentation/main/ertp/guide/README.md

 These two make up:
 - **[Amount](./amounts.md)**:
-  Consists of a `value` and a `brand`.
+A record consisting of a `value` and a `brand`.
 It is a description of an asset, not an asset itself, as it has no economic scarcity or economic value.

 So, using the fictional currency Quatloos, you could have an asset described as being "400 Quatloos",